History of computing hardware: Punched-card data processing

 Leslie Comrie's articles on punched-card methods and W. J. Eckert's publication of Punched Card Methods in Scientific Computation in 1940, described punched-card techniques sufficiently advanced to solve some differential equations or perform multiplication and division using floating-point representations, all on punched cards and unit record machines.
 Such machines were used during World War II for cryptographic statistical processing, as well as a vast number of administrative uses.
-The Astronomical Computing Bureau, Columbia University, performed astronomical calculations representing the state of the art in computing.
+The Astronomical Computing Bureau of Columbia University performed astronomical calculations representing the state of the art in computing.

 Calculators

 By the 20th century, earlier mechanical calculators, cash registers, accounting machines, and so on were redesigned to use electric motors, with gear position as the representation for the state of a variable.
 The word "computer" was a job title assigned to primarily women who used these calculators to perform mathematical calculations.
 By the 1920s, British scientist Lewis Fry Richardson's interest in weather prediction led him to propose human computers and numerical analysis to model the weather; to this day, the most powerful computers on Earth are needed to adequately model its weather using the Navier–Stokes equations.

 Companies like Friden, Marchant Calculator and Monroe made desktop mechanical calculators from the 1930s that could add, subtract, multiply and divide.
 In 1948, the Curta was introduced by Austrian inventor Curt Herzstark.
 It was a small, hand-cranked mechanical calculator and as such, a descendant of Gottfried Leibniz's Stepped Reckoner and Thomas' Arithmometer.

 The world's first all-electronic desktop calculator was the British Bell Punch ANITA, released in 1961.
 It used vacuum tubes, cold-cathode tubes and Dekatrons in its circuits, with 12 cold-cathode "Nixie" tubes for its display.
 The ANITA sold well since it was the only electronic desktop calculator available, and was silent and quick.
 The tube technology was superseded in June 1963 by the U.S. manufactured Friden EC-130, which had an all-transistor design, a stack of four 13-digit numbers displayed on a 5 in CRT, and introduced reverse Polish notation (RPN).